-In addition, as suggested by IP, the variant set {U+5B0E, U+5B14} could defined as follows (assuming U+5B14 is more common than U+5B0E).
+In addition, as suggested by IP, the variant set {U+5B0E, U+5B14} represents another pair of visually confusable characters and has been defined as follows (assuming U+5B14 is more common than U+5B0E).

-In practice, besides setting the type value of the above variants as "both" or "blocked", CGP would set the comment value as "visual-similarity" to indicate the visual identical relationship, as well as to guide the other registries who refer to it on SLD label generation rules in the future.
+In practice, besides setting the type value of the above variants as "both" or "blocked", CGP has set the comment value as "visual-similarity" to indicate the visual identical relationship, as well as to guide the other registries who refer to it on SLD label generation rules in the future.

 For example: